jmalicki/repo-intel/docs/projects/metrics-calculator/README.md

 ## Overview

-The Metrics Calculator is a fully automated tool that processes raw repository data to calculate quantitative metrics, scores, and rankings for candidate projects.
+The Metrics Calculator is a **deterministic Python script** that performs mathematical calculations on repository data to generate scores, rankings, and metrics.
+No LLM calls, no human interaction, no subagents.

 ## Purpose